Investigators expose global soccer fixing scam

 About 680 suspicious matches including qualifying games for the World Cup and European Championships, and the Champions League for top European club sides, have been identified in an inquiry by European police forces, the European anti-crime agency Europol, and national prosecutors.

 "This is a sad day for European football," said Rob Wainwright, director of Europol.
 "This is now an integrity issue for football.
 Those responsible for running the games should hear the warnings."

 The world's most popular sport, soccer is played on every continent.
 The World Cup and Europe's Champions League are beamed worldwide and generate billions of dollars for national associations, clubs and broadcasters.

-The matches in question were played between 2008 and 2011, the investigators said.
+The matches in question, some of which have already been subject to successful criminal prosecutions, were played between 2008 and 2011, the investigators said.
 About 380 of the suspicious matches were played in Europe, and a further 300 were identified in Africa, Asia, and Latin America.